I Gave Up Sugar, Caffeine, Fried Food, and Red Meat for One Month. Here's What Happened.

 The food plan is mainly vegetarian, with the occasional weekend 'treat' meal consisting of fish and chicken.
 There is no red meat, caffeine, alcohol, sugar, and cheese on the plan.
-I did not realize how challenging it would be to give up all these foods.
+I did not realize how challenging it would be to give up some of these foods.

 I struggled with intense cravings